ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-27-dow-correction-nuclear-strikes-stagflation.md

 Yesterday we wrote: "Buy the disruption.
 Sell the panic."
 One day in, the market is not cooperating.
 MU fell another 2% today (cumulative −9% in 2 sessions).
 NVDA dropped 2.2% to $167.50.
 But context matters:

 - **NVDA P/E at 20x:** NVIDIA's forward P/E on 2026E earnings has dropped below the S&P 500's for the first time in five years.
 At $167.50, down from $230+ in February, the AI bellwether is trading at a valuation that implies the growth story is over.
 It's not.
 Vera Rubin ramps Q3.
 GTC orders are strong.
 This is a war-driven, fear-driven multiple compression, not a fundamental deterioration.
-- **Wells Fargo defends memory:** WFC published a note today arguing TurboQuant will actually boost memory demand through Jevons' Paradox — the same thesis we laid out yesterday.
+- **Wells Fargo defends memory:** WFC published a note today arguing TurboQuant will actually boost memory demand through Jevons' Paradox, the same thesis we laid out yesterday.
 Retail sentiment on MU remains "extremely bullish."
 The selloff is institutional de-risking, not fundamental repricing.
 - **TurboQuant reality check:** Seoul Economic Daily reports analysts estimate the actual compression effect is closer to 2.6x in production environments, not 6x.
 Google's 6x figure was a lab benchmark on specific model architectures.
 Real-world impact will be meaningful but smaller than the headlines suggest.

 **Our view:** The TurboQuant trade is now inseparable from the war trade.
-MU and NVDA are down because of compounding fear — TurboQuant + nuclear strikes + Fed hike risk — not because any single catalyst justifies a −23% decline from ATH.
+MU and NVDA are down because of compounding fear, TurboQuant + nuclear strikes + Fed hike risk, not because any single catalyst justifies a −23% decline from ATH.
 The thesis from yesterday holds: buy the dip.
 But acknowledge the dip isn't done.

 ## Oil & Commodities | The Supply Shock Is Intensifying